It’s hard to make friends underground.

 2024 Nautilus Silver Award–Fiction, Large Press

-2024 High Plains Book Award–Finalist for fiction and for the Big Sky award
+2024 High Plains Book Awards: Fiction and Big Sky Award finalist

 Hardback